ncatlab/nlab-content/pages/8897.md

 ## Idea

-Thomason and Balmer showed that the [[derived category]] of [[coherent sheaves]] on a smooth variety, when considered as a [[monoidal category]] (i.e. with the tensor product) in addition to its [[triangulated category]] structure, completely determines the variety uniquely.
+Thomason and Balmer showed that the [[derived category]] of [[coherent sheaves]] on a [[smooth variety]], when considered as a [[monoidal category]] (i.e. with the tensor product) in addition to its [[triangulated category]] structure, completely determines the variety uniquely.
 However, the derived category still turns out to be an interesting invariant when considered without the monoidal category structure.
 In fact, Bondal and Orlov show how to reconstruct a smooth [[variety]] from its derived category of coherent sheaves when its [[canonical sheaf]] is ample or anti-ample, using only the graded structure (i.e. the translation functor).

 ## Statement

-+-- {: .un_theorem }
++-- {: .num_theorem }
 Let $X$ be a smooth projective variety and suppose that its canonical sheaf $\omega_X$ is ample or anti-ample.
 If $Y$ is another smooth projective variety such that there is an equivalence $F : D^b(X) \stackrel{\sim}{\to} D^b(Y)$ between the bounded derived categories of coherent sheaves on $X$ and $Y$, then there is an isomorphism $X \simeq Y$.
 =--